NoodleHam/Air-Guitar-with-Hand-Detection/README.md

 press "z" on the keyboard.
 This will record the color features of your hand so the program can detect it.
 (Press z at and time and it will recalibrate)

 Make sure the computer volume is not set too high.
-The program can play unexpected sounds at unexpected volumes at unexpected times.
+The program may play unexpected sounds at unexpected volumes at unexpected times though this is not the intention of the author.